MemoryChips/bldg25-chat-demo/README.md

 DBAUTH="$(cat server/keys/redis-labs-dbauath.key)"
 redis-cli -h $DBHOST -p $DBPORT -a $DBAUTH # optional npm run build # to build demo app angular code and server code
+# If above is using incorrect version of bldg25-chat - reinstall node_modules
-# to avoids using deployed version of bldg25-chat when testing local version of packages:
+# to avoid using deployed version of bldg25-chat when testing local version of packages:
 ng build --aot
 # cntl-shft-b to build server in vs-code
 # npm run build-server to build only server code